coinpliance/slate/source/index.md

 Code | Description
 ---- | -----------
 1010 | Holy crap something blew up.
 Abort
-1011 | No docs required required for this upgrade
+1011 | No docs required for this upgrade
 1012 | Docs already submitted for this possible upgrade 1013 | Invalid request to upgrade to a lower tier
 1009 | Success